-But they can be a little bit pricey, and on a trip to Michael’s last year, I saw some magnet backed photo paper and thought, “How hard can it be to make your own?”
+But they can be a little bit pricey, and on a trip to Michael’s last year, I saw some magnet backed photo paper and thought, “How hard can it be to make your own photo magnets?”

-I’ve loved my set for the last year, and the girls get a huge kick out of rearranging them on Bart’s magnet board in his office.
+I’ve loved my set of Instagram magnets for the last year, and the girls get a huge kick out of rearranging them on Bart’s magnetic board in his office.

-They’d be a great gift for grandparents or for Mother’s and Father’s Day, should you be the type to think that far ahead (otherwise known as the type of person I am most definitely not).
+These Instagram photo magnets would be a great gift for grandparents or for Mother’s and Father’s Day.
 They’re so slim, you can just put a half-dozen in a regular envelope with a card and ship them off for the price of a stamp.

-If you’d like to make your own, here’s how I did them.
+If you’d like to make your own photo magnets, here’s how I did them.

 - 8.5″ x 11″ magnetic photo paper (I bought ProMag Magnetic Photo Paper at Michael’s—they were $14.99 for a pack of 5 sheets, but with one of those ever-present 40% off coupons, my total cost was $8.99.
-(I also saw similar products at Wal-Mart, Amazon, and various office supply stores, so it should be fairly easy to get your hands on this item).
+(I also saw similar products at Wal-Mart, Amazon, and Staples, so it should be fairly easy to get your hands on this item).